 In complex linked systems that process large volumes of data and messages, you can use rate limiting to control these flows—whether merging many streams into a single service or distributing a single work stream to many workers.

 For example, you can distribute work more evenly between workers by limiting the flow into each worker, preventing a single worker from accumulating a queue of unprocessed items while other workers are idle.
 Flow control balances having prefetched data ready to process locally with making sure that each node in a system has an equal opportunity to get work done.
-For more information, see the Cloud Pub/Sub: Flow control section.
+For more information, see the Pub/Sub: Flow control section.

 Avoiding excess costs

 You can use rate limiting to control costs—for example, if an underlying resource is capable of auto-scaling to meet demand, but the budget for that resource usage is limited.
 An organization might use rate limiting to prevent experiments from running out of control and accumulating large bills.
-This concern is, in part, why many GCP quotas are set with initial values that can be increased on request.
+This concern is, in part, why many Google Cloud quotas are set with initial values that can be increased on request.
 Other cost-motivated rate limiting might be applied by organizations that are offering fixed-cost SaaS (software as a service) solutions, who need to model their cost, price, and margin per customer.

 In a chain or mesh of services, many nodes of the system are both clients and servers.
 Each part of the system might apply no rate limiting strategy at all, or might combine one or more strategies in different ways, so a view of the whole system is required to ensure that everything is working optimally.
 Even in the cases where the rate limiting is implemented entirely on the server side, the client should be engineered to react appropriately.